tiroxuki0/morphic/scripts/README.md

 If you encounter "User not authenticated" errors:

-1. Ensure you're logged into Morphic in your browser
+1. Ensure you're logged into Darin in your browser
 2. Get fresh cookies from DevTools
 3. Update `MORPHIC_COOKIES` in `.env.local`
 4. Cookies expire after ~1 hour, so refresh them if needed